 Both of these companies make high quality products.
 One of the most rugged and longest lasting part of both product lines are their hard coolers (or roto-molded coolers).
 They are bear proof and can last you a lifetime.
 That’s what kick-started both of these brands.
 Let’s see what makes them so great.

 What is Roto-Molding?

-Rotational Molding is a process that involves taking a thermoplastic (or plastic that is moldable above a specific temperature range), and casting it into a specific shape, or form.
+Rotational Molding is a process that involves taking a thermoplastic (or plastic that is moldable above a specific temperature range), and casting it into a specific shape.

-But how does that keep your stuff cool?
+But, how does that keep your beer cold?

-Not only do rotomolded coolers do well with ice retention, but they are VERY durable.
-They are intended to last a very long time.
-Hence the price.
+Plus, not only do rotomolded coolers do well with ice retention, but they are VERY durable.

 - Ice Life